saildot4k/Crystal-Chip-R34-v3/readme.txt

         - CC1.X firmware options to run BM from MemCard1 or 2. makeit_nocd does have scripts to
 	      build FW for running from USB/HDD but seems pointless.
 Options added in BM for full ease of use.

+	- Security Settings added: when pin is set, advanced settings are unaccessible.

         - Updated bminit.pbat to load IRX drivers from where BM is running from, otherwise with DEV1/2 would not see/run apps from mc0/1/USB/HDD.